FreeRADIUS/freeradius-server/README.md

 used daily to authenticate the Internet access for hundreds of millions of people, in sites ranging from 10 to 10 million+ users.

+## WARNING

+VERSION 4 IS IN DEVELOPMENT AND HAS NOT BEEN OFFICIALLY RELEASED.
+USE AT YOUR OWN RISK.

+Please wait for an official release before using version 4 (v4).

 ## Documentation

 Please see the [documentation](doc/) directory, which has full